 With a 401(k) plan, employees can choose to defer a portion of their salary.
-So instead of receiving that amount in their paycheck today, the employees can contribute the amount into a 401(k) plan sponsored by their employer.
-These deferrals are accounted separately for each employee.
-Deferrals are made on a pretax basis but, if the plan allows, the employee can choose to make them on an after-tax (Roth) basis.
-Many 401(k) plans provide for employer matching or other contributions.
-The Federal Government and most state governments do not tax employer contributions and pretax deferrals (plus earnings) until distributed.
+So, instead of receiving that amount in their paycheck today, the employees can contribute the amount into a 401(k) plan sponsored by their employer.
+These deferrals are placed in the plan’s retirement trust in a plan account for each participant.

 Employees contribute through a salary deferral feature.
 The plan may be set up to allow for additional employer Profit Sharing contributions.

-Employees may contribute the lesser of 100% of compensation or $18,000 (for 2016, subject to cost-of-living adjustments for later years).
+Employees may contribute the lesser of 100% of compensation or $18,500 (for 2018, subject to cost-of-living adjustments for later years).
 Employees aged 50 years and over may contribute an additional “catch-up contribution” of $6,000